Feature #1435

 History

-#1 Updated by Deil Christoph about 9 years ago
+#1 Updated by Deil Christoph over 9 years ago

 I think in X-ray astronomy tools one usually specifies where the EVENTS HDU is and then the header contains references to IRF and background HDUs (mostly in other files)?
 Is this an OGIP standard we should follow or just define it in a simple way via the XML observation lists like Michael suggests?